Frustrated with Biden, pro-migrant groups ask court to block border expulsions | Politics

 Frustrated with Biden, pro-migrant groups ask court to block border expulsions

 The groups will restart litigation over Biden's use of the so-called Title 42 order that allows U.S. officials to send migrants back to Mexico without the chance to seek asylum or other protections in the United States.
-The outcome of the court case could complicate the Biden administration's efforts to deal with a 20-year high in migrant arrests at the southern border.
+The March 2020 order issued by the U.S. Centers for Disease Control and Prevention (CDC) was put in place in the name of public health during the coronavirus pandemic and updated in October.

 Pro-migrant groups frustrated with President Joe Biden's continued use of an "inhumane" Trump-era expulsion policy for migrant families will seek to block it in court, the groups said on Monday, deepening the president's challenges on the U.S.-Mexico border.
 The groups will restart litigation over Biden's use of the so-called Title 42 order that allows U.S. officials to send migrants back to Mexico without the chance to seek asylum or other protections in the United States.

+In a court filing related to the legal challenge, a top Biden border official defended Title 42 as necessary to protect U.S. government workers, migrants and the American public amid growing concern over the highly transmissible Delta variant.
+David Shahoulian, assistant secretary for border and immigration policy with the U.S. Department for Homeland Security (DHS), said the rate at which migrants encountered at the border were testing positive for COVID-19 had "increased significantly in recent weeks."
+The number of U.S. border agents isolated or hospitalized due to the coronavirus was also rising, he said.

+Shahoulian did not provide exact figures for migrants and agents who tested positive.
+Arrests of migrants at the southern border in July are set to outpace the 178,000 picked up in June, based on preliminary figures.
+Shahoulian said the increase was part of a record rise in arrests that necessitated the order.

-The White House did not immediately respond to a request for comment but has said Title 42 is necessary to help curb the spread of COVID-19.
-Many public healthcare experts, however, have challenged that, saying there is no scientific data to support that rationale.
+Many public healthcare experts, however, have challenged the argument that Title 42 is necessary to help curb the spread of COVID-19, saying there is no scientific data to support that rationale.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)